Here's How to Buy the Best Wedding Wine For Your Big Day

-Oenophiles have no problem selecting their favorite wines for dinner parties—but on a larger, wedding reception scale, wine experts and novices alike might not know the ins and outs of serving vino for hundreds of guests.
-From temperature and menu pairings to the much-debated question of how many bottles to buy, follow these expert tips to pulling off a perfect pour with every glass.
-But full disclosure: You should always choose varietals you and your fiancé enjoy, since wine can actually say something about you—even better if it's part of your love story.
+Oenophiles, lovers of wines, have no problem selecting their favorite wines for dinner parties—but when it comes to wedding wine for the big day, experts and novices alike might not know the ins and outs of serving vino for hundreds of guests.
+From menu pairings to the much-debated question of how many bottles to buy, follow these expert tips to pull off the perfect pour with every glass even if you aren't a sommelier.
+But full disclosure: The best wine for your wedding is always the one you and your partner enjoy since wine tells its own story and one about the people who choose it.

-Traditionally, the assumption is that a fall or winter wedding automatically means red wine, just like a spring or summer celebration is synonymous with white wine.
-But actually, it doesn't matter what time of year it is, just so long as it fits in with your menu.
-"Most people want to drink what they like whenever they want to, which explains why rosé has leapt from a springtime sipper to a year-round superstar," says Anthony Giglio, wine director at The Centurion Lounge by American Express.
-“People like how it bridges white and red as somewhere in between."
+Traditionally, the assumption is that fall or winter nuptials automatically means red wine (like syrah or cabernet sauvignon), just like a spring or summer wedding is synonymous with white wine (like Sancerre or pinot gris).
+But actually, it doesn't matter what time of year it is, just so long as the type of wine you select as your wedding wine fits with your menu.
+"Most people want to drink what they like whenever they want to, which explains why rosé has leaped from a springtime sipper to a year-round superstar," says Anthony Giglio, wine expert and wine director at The American Express Centurion Global Lounge Network.
+"People like how it bridges white and red as somewhere in between."

 Have a simple variety.